 Let’s go over each of these property types and what you need to know about investing in them.

 Residential real estate refers to properties that are zoned for private living or dwelling.
-This category includes single-family homes, apartments, duplexes, condos, townhouses and more.
+This category includes single-family homes, condos, apartments, duplexes and townhouses.
 If you invest in residential real estate, you’ll most likely be taking on the role of a landlord.
-That means you’ll be renting out your investment property to tenants and handling the upkeep of the building and people who will live in it.
+That means you’ll rent out your investment property to tenants and handle the upkeep of the building and the people who will live in it.

-If fixing maintenance issues and screening potential tenants sounds like a headache to you, you can hire a property manger to take care of these issues for you.
+If fixing maintenance issues and screening potential tenants sounds like a headache to you, you can hire a property manager to take care of these issues.
 Keep in mind that will be another cost you will have to shoulder.
-If you only own one or two investment properties, you may want to handle the duties of a landlord yourself to assure you’re still making a decent return for yourself.
+If you only own one or two investment properties, you may want to handle the duties of a landlord yourself to ensure you’re still making a decent return.

 Commercial real estate is any property used for retail or office space.
 This category includes everything from offices to shopping malls.
 Investing in commercial property is similar to investing in residential property in some ways.
-You’ll still be renting out a space to tenants, but in this case, you’ll be sharing your space with businesses rather than individuals looking for a place to live.
+You’ll still rent out a space to tenants, but in this case, you’ll share your space with businesses rather than individuals looking for a place to live.
 Commercial properties tend to provide more income than residential properties, but also carry more risk.

 This is because your success is directly linked to the success of your tenant.
 If their business is failing, your investment will suffer, too.
 Lease terms tend to be longer with commercial real estate as well – sometimes upward of 5 years at a time – which means you’ll have to choose your tenants very carefully.

 Commercial real estate requires a great deal of market knowledge, so it isn’t recommended to first-time investors, though first-time commercial real estate investor success is still possible with proper research and advice.